johnoseni1/Full-operating-system/README.md

 We will want to do many things with our OS:

-- Boot from scratch, without GRUB - DONE!
+- Boot from scratch, without GRUB -
-- Enter 32-bit mode - DONE
+- Enter 32-bit mode -
-- Jump from Assembly to C - DONE!
+- Jump from Assembly to C
-- Interrupt handling - DONE!
+- Interrupt handling
 - Screen output and keyboard input - DONE!
 - A tiny, basic `libc` which grows to suit our needs - DONE!
 - Memory management